AdamAddem/AdamAddem/README.md

 ## About Me
 I'm Adam Lugo, a third year Computer Science student at the University of Central Florida, attending for a Bachelor's of Science.
 My favorite courses so far have been System's Software and Computer Architecture and Design.</br>

-I really enjoy low-level programming.
-My first love was C and my current is C++.
-In fact I love it so much I'm currently developing a game engine/library designed to be used directly with C++ as its main 'scripting' and logic language.
-Its modeled after Godot, which is the only engine i've really enjoyed using. </br>
+I really enjoy low-level programming; my first love was C and my current is C++.
+I'm currently developing a game engine/library modeled after Godot, but designed to be used directly with C++ as its main 'scripting' language</br>

 Outside of school I spend some of my time developing C++ or reading up on it, as well as hitting the gym and going for unnecessarily long walks.</br>

-For work I'm an independent tutor.
-I also tutor as a hobby for anyone around me who needs it, as I enjoy it quite a bit.
-Previously I've spent my time in and out of fast food, with a notable exception of being a parade attendant during the Universal Studios 2024 Christmas Macy's Parade </br>
+For work I'm an independent tutor; I also do it as a hobby, helping any of my classmates I can.
+Previously I've spent my time in and out of fast food, with a notable exception of being a parade attendant during the Universal Studios 2024 Christmas Macy's Parade. </br>

 ## 🌐 Socials:
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.com/users/356942190351745024) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:32jenjen23@gmail.com)